FACT CHECK: Did Cory Booker Defend Jared Kushner After Receiving Donations From Him?

 WHAT'S TRUE

-Between 2009 and 2014, Jared Kushner and his immediate family contributed tens of thousands of dollars to Cory Booker's campaigns.
-In May 2017, Booker declined to join his party colleagues in calling for Kushner's security clearance to be revoked.
+Between 2009 and 2014, Jared Kushner and his immediate family contributed tens of thousands of dollars to Cory Booker's campaigns; in May 2017, Booker declined to call for Kushner's security clearance to be revoked.

 WHAT'S FALSE

-Booker did not defend Kushner.
-He called for an investigation into the allegations surrounding him, which he said "raise very serious concerns", and added that he might in the future support removing his security clearance.
+Booker did not defend Kushner, but called for an investigation into the allegations surrounding him.

 WHAT'S UNDETERMINED